rodlie/powerkit/README.md

 # powerdwarf

-powerdwarf is a (WIP) power manager created for (Slackware) Linux for use with alternative desktop environments and window managers, like Fluxbox, FVWM, WindowMaker, Openbox, Lumina and others.
+powerdwarf is a full featured power manager created for Slackware for use with alternative desktop environments and window managers, like Fluxbox, FVWM, WindowMaker, Openbox, Lumina and others.

 ## Features

 Some of the features included in powerdwarf:

  * Implements org.freedesktop.ScreenSaver daemon specification
-   * Enables applications to inhibit the screen saver (video player)
+   * Enables applications to inhibit the screen saver
    * Supports XScreenSaver
  * Implements org.freedesktop.PowerManagement daemon specification
-   * Enables applications to inhibit suspend actions (music player)
+   * Enables applications to inhibit suspend actions
- * Supports lid and suspend actions
+ * Lid action
  * Lock screen
  * Sleep
  * Hibernate
  * Shutdown
-   * Inhibit if external monitor connected
+ * Inhibit suspend if external monitor connected
  * Automatically suspend based on timer/idle
  * Low and critical battery actions
- * Monitor hot-plug support
+ * Monitor hot-plug support (WIP)
-   * Save/Restore monitor states automatically
  * Flexible configuration GUI

 ## Links